CASFRI/CASFRI/doc/procedures/protocols.md

 ???

 # 6. PostgreSQL structure
-* Database: cas?
+* Database: cas05
-* Schema: one for each province?
+* Schema: one for loaded files, one for translation engine, one for translated files
-* Tables: one for each FRI?
+* Tables: one for each FRI